ConductorOne/baton-slack-enterprise/README.md

 Enterprise grid additional resources:
 - Enterprise roles

-With SSO configured (enterprise grid):
-- IDP groups

-If you have SSO configured for your enterprise grid organization you can also sync IDP groups and provision them.
-Just pass the `--sso-enabled=true` flag.

 # Contributing, Support, and Issues

 We started Baton because we were tired of taking screenshots and manually